Call Now Free Quote

 “What mortar type will you use, and why?”

 A professional will ask about or assess your brick before answering.
 The correct answer depends on your brick type, the application (above-grade vs. below-grade), and the age of the structure.
 If the contractor answers “Type S” for above-grade residential walls without any assessment, they are using the wrong mortar.
-If they cannot explain the difference between Type N, Type S, and Type O mortar, they lack fundamental masonry knowledge.
+On standard residential brick, Type N (minimum compressive strength 750 PSI) is the correct above-grade choice.
+Type S (minimum 1,800 PSI) is for below-grade and retaining wall applications.
+If the contractor cannot explain the difference between Type N, Type S, and Type O mortar, they lack fundamental masonry knowledge.

 For more on this topic, see our guide on mortar types and why they matter.